Container Gardens 101 – The Pots

 Also, large nosy creatures such as deer and javelina (wild pigs) can tip over your pots, causing them to break, plants being eaten or making a huge mess.
 The best way to keep critters away from your pots is by having a wall or fence around your yard.

 2. Root Room

 Tall, skinny pots measuring 8 – 14″ provide vertical root space but not substantial width.
-Shrubs and trees need a lot of space to develop their roots to sustain their growth and health.
+Shrubs and trees need a lot of room to develop their roots to sustain their growth and health.
 In this shaped pot, the roots will dive to the bottom of the pot.
-The other dangerous type plant is one with nodules on the roots – such as Boston or Asparagus Ferns.
-These plants quickly become root-bound and hence comes the problem.
+The other dangerous type of plant is one with nodules on the roots – such as Boston or Asparagus Ferns.
+These plants quickly become root-bound, and hence comes the problem.

-Most plants will outgrow tall, skinny pots.
-They will either need to have their roots trimmed or planted in a larger pot.
-The problem comes with trying to get the enormous root ball out of the container.
-A saw is often needed – which… will risk the plant or the pot!
+Most plants will outgrow tall, skinny pots, and they will need to have their roots trimmed or planted in a larger pot.
+The problem comes with getting the enormous root ball out of the container, and a saw is often needed – which will risk the plant or the pot!

 My advice?
-Don’t plant any of these plants, i.e., shrubs, trees, and ferns in tall skinny pots.
+In tall, skinny pots, don’t plant any of these plants, i.e., shrubs, trees, and ferns.

 The Perfect Desert Garden Pot for Large Plants

-All that said about tall, skinny, or urn-shaped pots, a V or U-shaped pot will provide you with years of comfortable growing room for annuals, perennials, shrubs, and trees as long as it is large enough to support the type plant you’ve chosen.
-Please remember my urging to use pots over 20″ for shrubs and over 24″ for trees.
+All that said about tall, skinny, or urn-shaped pots, a V or U-shaped pot will provide you with years of comfortable growing room for annuals, perennials, shrubs, and trees as long as it is large enough to support the type of plant you’ve chosen.
+Please remember my urging to use pots over 20″ for shrubs and greater than 24″ for trees.
 The bigger, the better.

 A final bit of advice

 Two Signs that it is time to prune the roots